TimKoenders/SocSwitching/README.md

 This project studies voter flows between social-democratic parties and their competitors across comparative election contexts.
 The repository contains the project-specific code used after vote-switching data have been harmonized, including scripts to build contextual measures, estimate the models, and produce the descriptive figures, model results, and appendix material.

 The underlying vote-switching harmonization procedure is not reimplemented here.
-It follows the [`voteswitchR`](https://github.com/denis-cohen/voteswitchR) infrastructure for harmonizing, mapping, imputing, raking, and aggregating comparative vote-switching data.
-For this project, additional CSES Module 6 elections were added manually to extend the set of available electoral contexts.
+It follows the [`voteswitchR`](https://github.com/denis-cohen/voteswitchR) infrastructure for harmonizing national election studies.
+For this study, additional CSES Module 6 elections were added manually to extend the set of available electoral contexts.

 ## Data Availability

 The raw respondent-level election studies used in this project are not redistributed in this repository.
 Many of the underlying national election studies and comparative survey files are governed by third-party terms of use, registration requirements, or restricted-access agreements.
 The rights to distribute those data remain with the original data providers.

 Researchers with authorized access can reproduce the analyses by obtaining the required files from the original providers, reconstructing or obtaining the required `voteswitchR`-style harmonized switching objects locally, and placing the resulting files in the local folder structure described in [DATA_AVAILABILITY.md](DATA_AVAILABILITY.md).
 The repository is therefore designed as an **open-code, restricted-data** replication package.

-Where legally permitted, derived aggregate outputs may be shared separately.
-Raw survey files, harmonized respondent-level data, imputed data, processed microdata, and large model objects should not be committed to this repository.

 ## Repository Structure